About

 The KRC is located on St John Street, in central Oxford.
 It comprises offices for staff and researchers, a state-of-the-art top-floor room with dedicated student spaces, a lecture and seminar room, image digitisation room, and a common room.
 Self-contained accommodation is also available for visiting scholars.

-The KRC adjoins the Sackler Library with its extensive holdings of books and journals on Middle Eastern art and visual culture, the Faculty of Asian and Middle Eastern Studies Library, with its extensive Arabic, Persian and Turkish collections, and the Ashmolean Museum, with its superb collection of Islamic art.
+The KRC adjoins the Art, Archaeology and Ancient World Library with its extensive holdings of books and journals on Middle Eastern art and visual culture, the Faculty of Asian and Middle Eastern Studies Library, with its extensive Arabic, Persian and Turkish collections, and the Ashmolean Museum, with its superb collection of Islamic art.
 It is a few minutes’ walk from the Bodleian Library, one of the largest research libraries in the world with major collections of Arabic, Persian and Turkish manuscripts, and a national copyright deposit library.

 Teaching of Islamic Art at Oxford prior to the Khalili Research Centre